awsdocs/amazon-sns-developer-guide/doc_source/sms_stats_usage.md

 + Total number of parts

 **Note**
-If Amazon SNS did not receive the part number, we set it's value to zero\.
+If Amazon SNS did not receive the part number, we set its value to zero\.

 ## Subscribing to daily usage reports<a name="subscribe-to-daily-usage-reports"></a>